A Gentle Solution: Creating Space

-A Gentle Solution: a space to explore the power of a tender touch.
+A Gentle Solution: exploring the power of a tender touch.

 Lauren's All Purpose asked writer, yoga teacher and healer Amanda Blair to share an experience from her journey of personal growth and self-care.
 Read on for inspiration and tips on how to tenderly create space for those big dreams and goals.